utsav0/daily-dev-tips/src/pages/posts/javascript-reduce-method.md

 // 39
 ```

-As you can see, very powerful but easy to implement method.
-It really cuts down on a lot of loop logic.
+As you can see, compelling but easy-to-implement method.
+It cuts down on a lot of loop logic.

 ### Thank you for reading, and let's connect!